PADI Advanced Open Water Diver Course

 DATES: Courses run every month and are completed in one weekend

-LOCATIONS: Wraysbury and Chepstow
+LOCATIONS: Wraysbury (Saturday) and Chepstow (Sunday), or Chepstow (Saturday & Sunday)

-The PADI Advanced Open Water course builds on the skills you learn't during your open water course.
+The PADI Advanced Open Water course builds on the skills you learnt during your open water course.
 It provides adventure, fun and lets you try out different types of dives, making it one of the most exciting dive courses you can do.
 You’ll complete 5 adventure dives over the weekend that will make you a better, more controlled diver which should make you safer, more comfortable and confident in the water.

-You don’t need to be an “advanced” diver to start the course as it is designed so that you can go straight in to it after your PADI Open Water course.
+You don’t need to be an “advanced” diver to start the course as it is designed so that you can go straight into it after your PADI Open Water course.

 Under the direct supervision of one of our professional PADI instructors you will complete a deep dive, learn to navigate and complete three additional adventure dives such as dry suit, underwater photography, drift dive off a boat, full face mask, peak performance buoyancy, wreck dive and SMB.